viteo/small3dlib/README.md

 ## tips/troubleshooting

 - Seeing buggy triangles flashing in front of the camera?
 With the limited 32bit arithmetic far-away things may be overflowing.
 Try to scale down the scene.
 If you also don't mind it, set `S3L_STRICT_NEAR_CULLING` to `1` -- this should probably solve it.
+- Sorted mode sorts triangles before drawing, but sometimes you need to control the drawing order more precisely.
+This can be done by reordering the objects in the scene list or rendering the scene multiple times without clearing the screen.